zhenzhenxiang/autoware_camera_lidar_calibrator/autoware_camera_lidar_calibrator/README.md

 ### Notes

-- The extrinsic parameters are the transform **from camera to lidar**.
+- The extrinsic parameters in the config and output file are the transform **from camera to lidar**.

 - This calibration tool assumes that the RS-LiDAR-32 is installed with the default order of axes for the RS-LiDAR-32 sensor.
   * X axis points to the right